andresoro/lytedb/README.md

 ## Open DB

 Simply supply a path to a file.
-If no file exists, it will be craeted automatically.
+If no file exists, it will be created automatically.
 Remember that this will obtain a file lock on the specified file so no other process can open it.

 ``` go